ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Wheels and tyres

 Front and rear wheels are 28″ double-walled Decathlon brand with 28 eyeletted spokes up front and 36 at the rear.
 These wheels use standard quick-release hubs which is a little disappointing as most of the competition now uses thru-axle hubs which increase strength in this area.
-The Vittoria Terreno 700x40c tyres are a very good all-terrain tyre which will be equally home on tarmac or exploring gravel tracks and forest trails.
+The Vittoria Terreno 700x40c tyres are very good all-terrain tyres which will be equally home on tarmac or exploring gravel tracks and forest trails.

 Suspension